axisgroup/design-process/1-Understand/README.md

 #### Inputs/Prerequisites:

-###### Industry and Client research:
+###### Industry and client research:
 The team should perform industry research to determine trends, and understand industry standards and best practices.
-The team should also perform extensive research on the client, understand their business process(es), and their competitors.
+The team should also perform extensive research on the client, understand their business processes, and their competitors.
 Additionally, the team should view pre-existing solutions that may already exist, in order to eliminate the need to 're-invent the wheel' and save time and effort.

 ###### Reviewing client's currently existing solution: